Deformation theory of scalar-flat K\"ahler ALE surfaces: Introduction

 at $J$.
-The isomorphism from the complex \eqref{defcomplex} to \eqref{rdefcomplex} is simply taking the real part of a section.
+Each isomorphism $Re$ is simply taking the real part of a section.
 If $g$ is a Hermitian metric compatible with $J$, then let $\square$ denote the $\bar\partial$-Laplacian

 where $\bar\partial^*$ denotes the formal $L^2$-adjoint.
-Each bundle in the complex \eqref{defcomplex}, admits a $\square$-Laplacian, and these correspond to real Laplacians on each bundle in the complex~\eqref{rdefcomplex}.
+Each complex bundle in the diagram \eqref{cd1} admits a $\square$-Laplacian, and these correspond to real Laplacians on each real bundle in \eqref{cd1}.
 We will use the same $\square$-notation for these real Laplacians.

 To state our most general result, we need the following definition.
 This is necessary because there is a gauge freedom of Euclidean motions in the definition of ALE coordinates. \begin{definition} {\em Let $(X,g,J)$ be a K\"ahler ALE surface.
-For any bundle $E$ in the complex \eqref{defcomplex} or \eqref{rdefcomplex}, and $\tau \in \RR$, define
+For any bundle $E$ in the diagram \eqref{cd1}, and $\tau \in \RR$, define

 Define

 Finally, define the real subspace

 ({\it{ess}} is short for essential) to be the $L^2$-orthogonal complement in $\H_{-3}(X,End_a(X))$ of the subspace